Heart Health and Weight Management

 Weight Loss Assistance

 If you need help losing weight, talk to your doctor.
-He or she will have access to a team of health care professionals at Wake Forest Baptist Health that can help develop a weight loss program that's right for you.
+He or she will have access to a team of health care professionals at Wake Forest Baptist Health that can help develop a weight management program that's right for you.
 The team may include heart doctors (cardiologists), nurse specialists, nutritionists, exercise therapists and others.

 Request an Appointment with a Heart Center physician today.